| |||||||||||||

 #' We define a function `get_subtour`.
 This will be used

-#' for the separation of violated subtour elimination constraints.
+#' separation of violated subtour elimination constraints.

 #'